Introduction #

 Separator #

-The Separator block allows a fixed-width line to be placed between blocks, the line, can either be short or wide and in any colour of the u3a palette.
-A separator can be used to separate ideas within a piece of text, to improve readability.
-By selecting Dimensions in the style sidebar, the wide space above and below the line can be adjusted either linked or separately, as shown below three separator options are available:
+The Separator block allows a fixed-width line to be placed between blocks; the line can either be short or wide and in any colour from the u3a palette.
+A separator can be used to separate ideas within a piece of text to improve readability.
+By selecting Dimensions in the style sidebar, the wide space above and below the line can be adjusted either linked or separately, as shown below.
+Three separator options are available:

 Page Break #

-In a limited number of cases a page may become excessively long, for example, a report of a meeting or a visit report, and for ease of viewing you wish to split it into two or more pages.
-While a number of separate WordPress pages could be authored and linked together, a more convenient approach, for both the visitor and author is to use the Page Break block.
-This block effectively splits the single page into multiple sub-pages for the visitor.
+In a limited number of cases, a page may become excessively long, for example, a report of a meeting or a visit report, and for ease of viewing, the content creator may wish to split it into two or more pages.
+While several separate WordPress pages could be authored and linked together, a more convenient approach, for both the visitor and content creator, is to use the Page Break block.
+This block effectively splits the single page into multiple subpages for the visitor.
 If the page break is inserted, the following is displayed:

-By selecting 2, the visitor is taken to the second part of the page, in addition, the visitor can toggle between the “pages” with ease
+In the above example, by selecting 2, the visitor is taken to the second part of the page.
+In addition, the visitor can toggle between the “sub-pages” with ease